Gizra/message/message_example/README.txt

+@todo: might need to be fixed after moving to D8.

 Message example module is intended for developers and site builders wanting to understand the key concepts and features of Message module.